Read here the latest news on the UrbanSCOPE Learning Methodology and digital tools!

 The aim of the UrbanSCOPE Learning Methodology is to develop a flexible, adaptable and innovative course for different target groups, such as: university students, secondary school students and adults, in order to educate them about sustainable urban mobility.
 Additional objective is to accomplish a unique sustainable model, which provides sustainable lifestyle and urban mobility.

-The Learning Methodology will focus on the core educational objectives, the presentation of the generic Learning Model, and the implementation of the learning stages.
-Illustrated learning activity examples will be given to each of the steps, which will facilitate the attainment of the educational goals.
+The Learning Methodology focuses on the core educational objectives, the presentation of the generic Learning Model, and the implementation of the learning stages.
+Illustrated learning activity examples are given to each of the steps, which will facilitate the attainment of the educational goals.

-The Learning Methodology will be further supported with the introduction of different digital learning tools:
+The Learning Methodology is further supported with the introduction of different digital learning tools:

 Augmented Reality application addressing a wide audience – both students and the general public, planning practitioners and policy makers, aiming to geo-locate problems or challenges of sustainable mobility in an area, allowing the user of the app to make comments online and on location, which in turn can be read and filled by the experts and the local authority.

 A digital application (UrbanSCOPE Digital Tool), designed to allow players to choose between alternative mobility options or create their own mobility routes